 Very much in keeping with the message of “Jow Day” where explanation is the enemy, am I right?

 Just as Six shows up on Number 2’s monitors no matter where he goes, Cooper’s constantly being watched by Gerard.
-Gerard and his curtains appear everywhere, even in a coffee shop in Las Vegas that gives a hapless Cooper a cherry pie.
-You never see who’s in charge of the lodge either, implying any number of things if you know how the Prisoner ends, but I’ll get there sometime later.
+Gerard and his curtains appear everywhere, even in a coffee shop in Las Vegas that gives a hapless Cooper/Dougie a cherry pie.
+You never see who’s in charge of the Lodge either, implying any number of things if you know how The Prisoner ends, but I’ll get there sometime later.
 For now, accept the Village and its residents are surreal and fairly dream-like, and at minimum highly allegorical.

-Just like Twin Peaks was poking at modern tropes of the day (and still is, even the superhero genre), so did The Prisoner.
-There was even a spy-themed episode and Western.
+Just like Twin Peaks was poking at modern tropes of the day (and still is, even with the superhero genre), so did The Prisoner.
+There was even a spy-themed episode and a western.
 There is more structural similarity worth exploring than this, just suffice to say The Prisoner is working on as many multiple levels as Twin Peaks ever has.

 There’s a particularly near-in-concept episode where Number Six makes it out.
 He gets on a boat, makes it to mainland.
 He even arrives in London proper, meets up with old friends.
 But it turns out even there he’s somehow still in the Village and the cell bars close in on him even at the end of that episode.
 They’re always watching him, always finding new ways to coax the secrets from him.
 I’m previewing my premise right here for when I compare the shows’ finales: I think Cooper is doing this exact same thing when trying to find and save Laura.
 They both are unable to escape the worlds they’re trapped in.
 And they both persist against all odds.